-parking is located on the side or rear of the lot away from the primary street frontage cars are screened from view of streets, buildings, communal and private open space areas safe and direct access to building entry points is provided parking is incorporated into the landscape design of the site, by extending planting and materials into the car park space stormwater run-off is managed appropriately from car parking surfaces bio-swales, rain gardens or on-site detention tanks are provided, where appropriate light coloured paving materials or permeable paving systems are used and shade trees are planted between every 4-5 parking spaces to reduce increased surface temperatures from large areas of paving Objective 3J-6 Yes Visual and environmental impacts of above ground enclosed car parking are minimised No above ground parking is proposed Design guidance Exposed parking should not be located along primary street frontages Screening, landscaping and other design elements including public art should be used to integrate the above ground car parking with the facade.
+parking is located on the side or rear of the lot away from the primary street frontage cars are screened from view of streets, buildings, communal and private open space areas safe and direct access to building entry points is provided parking is incorporated into the landscape design of the site, by extending planting and materials into the car park space stormwater run-off is managed appropriately from car parking surfaces bio-swales, rain gardens or on-site detention tanks are provided, where appropriate light coloured paving materials or permeable paving systems are used and shade trees are planted between every 4-5 parking spaces to reduce increased surface temperatures from large areas of paving Objective 3J-6 Visual and environmental impacts of above ground enclosed car parking are minimised No above ground parking is proposed Yes Design guidance Exposed parking should not be located along primary street frontages Screening, landscaping and other design elements including public art should be used to integrate the above ground car parking with the facade.
 Design solutions may include: car parking that is concealed behind the facade, with windows integrated into the overall facade design (approach should be limited to developments where a larger floor plate podium is suitable at lower levels) car parking that is 'wrapped' with other uses, such as retail, commercial or two storey Small Office/Home Office (SOHO) units along the street frontage (see figure 3J.9) Positive street address and active frontages should be provided at ground level

-ADG R ef Item description Proposal Compliance

-PART 4 Designing the building -

-4A Sola ar and daylight access

-Object tive 4A-1

-sunligi otimise the number of apartments receiving ht to habitable rooms, primary windows and e open space The proposal provides for the following: Yes

-Desig n criteria

-1. Living rooms and private open spaces of at least 70% of apartments in a building receive a minimum of 2 hours direct sunlight between 9 am and 3 pm at mid winter in the Sydney Metropolitan Area and 72% - it is noted that it can be averaged over the whole development site
+ADG Re ef Item description Proposal Compliance PART 4 Designing the building 4A Sola ar and daylight access Object tive 4A-1 sunligh etimise the number of apartments receiving on to habitable rooms, primary windows and expensive open space The proposal provides for the following: Yes Design n criteria 60% apartments received compliant 2 · Living rooms and private open spaces of at hours solar access during mid-winter.
+1. least 70% of apartments in a building receive a minimum of 2 hours direct sunlight between 9 am and 3 pm at mid winter in the Sydney Metropolitan Area and However, greater than 70% of apartments received at least 1 hour and 45 minutes solar access at mid-winter.